jwyllie83/pysports/README.md

 `pysports` requires a Python version equal to or above 2.6.

+## Implementation Details

+This should have been reasonably obvious to me at the time: I should have used the soup tags to create tables, and then used OOO to parse out the fields.
+Passing around the big soup value like that and picking / assembling pieces is more brittle and confusing.
+My excuse is that I haven't coded web parsing stuff before (and never used `BeautifulSoup`) so I wasn't aware of the decomposable nature of it.

+Either way, if you look at the code and wonder why the heck someone designed it like this... well, there's your reason.
+You get what you pay for.

 ## Terms of Use

 It's your responsibility to stay within the Terms of Use of